LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 1. Core Type Definition

 The Quantum of Trust framework is built on a recursive type system where trust-bearing entities come in two forms: individual **Agents** (avatars representing a person's capabilities in a specific skill domain) and **DAOs** (Decentralized Autonomous Organizations that contain other trust entities).
-This recursive structure—where a DAO can contain other DAOs—enables "turtles all the way down" composability, allowing complex organizational hierarchies to emerge from simple primitives.
+This recursive structureâ€”where a DAO can contain other DAOsâ€”enables "turtles all the way down" composability, allowing complex organizational hierarchies to emerge from simple primitives.
 The mathematical notation uses a grammar-like definition showing that a q\<T\> is either an Agent with a skill type and history, or a DAO containing a set of other q\<T\> entities.

 **Mathematical notation:**
 $$q\langle T \rangle ::= \text{Agent}(t, h_t) \mid \text{DAO}(\{q\langle T \rangle\})$$